-My finding is that Mr G only knew in 2019 that he might have cause to complain.
-And that although six years from when the transfer was made had passed, Mr G has brought the complaint within three years from when he should reasonably have known something was wrong, he'd suffered a loss and could complain to Options about it.
-So, we can consider the merits of Mr G's case.
+I've found that Mr J only knew in 2019 that he might have cause to complain about Options' due diligence having spoken to his representative.
+Even if he had known earlier in 2018, that was still within three years of when he complained.
+So, although six years from when the transfer was made have passed, Mr J has brought his complaint within three years from when he should reasonably have known something was wrong, he'd suffered a loss and could complain to Options about it.
+So, we can consider the merits of Mr J's complaint.